 Reality: DHT is a hormone related to testosterone.
 Although there is ongoing research in DHT’s role in hair growth, there is as yet no evidence.
 We strongly recommend staying away from anything that could mess around with your hormones unless under the advice and supervision of a doctor.

 Tip: Patchy beards can be frustrating.
-Try trimming down the patchy areas and sculpting your beard into a new style that suits the hair that grows in fuller.
-You may have ‘less’ hair but cultivating your style will make what’s there look full.
+Try trimming down the patchy areas, or grow your beard to cover those areas.
+It'll happen faster than you think.
+You may have ‘less’ hair, but cultivating your style will make what’s there look full.

 Myth: Shaving makes your hair grow faster/darker/thicker.